The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 If you’ve read about the monkey that glowed green, the solar flare that burned telegraphs, or the ghostly touch of cosmic rays flipping bits in machines, you’ll know: the world isn’t as solid as we think it is.

-Matter is soft.
-Reality bends.
-And sometimes, the walls between memory and material grow thin.
+Matter is soft, reality bends, and sometimes, the walls between memory and material grow thin.

-A place where something slipped through.
+Bélmez is just another doorway, a place where something slipped through.

 Want to See the Photos?